Henry Barrowe: Life

 Others were written in conjunction with his fellow-prisoner, Greenwood.
 These writings were entrusted to friends and sent to the Netherlands for publication.

 By 1590 the bishops had sent several conforming Puritan ministers to confer with these controversialists, but without effect.
 In 1592 Greenwood, Barrow and John Penry gained a temporary reprieve and began meeting at a house in the Borough and formally constituted the Southwark Independent Church.

 Barrow and Greenwood were returned to the Clink in 1593.
-It was resolved to proceed on a capital charge of "devising and circulating seditious books."
+It was resolved to proceed on a capital charge of "devising and circulating seditious books".
 As the law then stood, it was easy to secure a conviction.
 They were tried and sentenced to death on 23 March 1593.
-The day after sentence they were brought out as if for execution and respited.
-On 31 March they were taken to the gallows, and after the ropes had been placed about their necks were again respited.
-Finally they were hanged early on the morning of 6 April.
-There is some evidence that the Lord Treasurer Burghley endeavoured to save their lives, and was frustrated by Whitgift and other bishops.
+The day after the sentence, they were brought out as if for execution and respited.
+On 31 March they were taken to the gallows, and after the ropes had been placed about their necks, they were again respited.
+Finally, they were hanged early on the morning of 6 April.
+There is some evidence that Lord Treasurer Burghley endeavoured to save their lives and was frustrated by Whitgift and other bishops.